-DETERMIND - Minority Ethnic Seldom Heard Groups
+DETERMIND - Marginalised Ethnic and Faith Groups Study

-What is DETERMIND Seldom Heard Groups about?
+What is the study about?

 Who can take part?